Mt Kilimanjaro with clouds and sunset

 6. The ecology of Kilimanjaro

 Climbing Kilimanjaro is one of the most enjoyable trekking experiences you can have.
-Not only is Tanzania a fascinating and varied country to explore before and after your trek, but the mountain itself offers an almost unrivalled journey through five separate ecological zones, each with its own distinct and beautiful features.
+Not only is Tanzania a fascinating and varied country to explore before and after your trek, but the Kilimanjaro National Park and the mountain itself offers an almost unrivalled journey through five separate ecological zones, each with its own distinct and beautiful features.

 The base of the mountain begins with the dry cultivated zone where local people have farmed the land into a green patchwork and the rich volcanic soil is perfect for growing crops such as coffee, beans, maize and supporting self-sufficient homesteads for farmers and their families.